sudosammy/knary/README.md

 171.244.140.247
 test.dns.knary.tld
 ```
-This would stop knary from alerting on `www.knary.tld` but not `another.www.knary.tld`.
+This would stop knary from alerting on `www.knary.tld` but not `another.www.knary.tld`. **Note:** wildcards are not supported.
+An entry of `*.knary.tld` will match that string exactly.

 2. The `DNS_SUBDOMAIN` configuration allows you to specify that knary should only alert on DNS hits that are `*.<DNS_SUBDOMAIN>.knary.tld`.

 A configuration of `DNS_SUBDOMAIN=dns` would stop knary from alerting on DNS hits to `blah.knary.tld` but not `blah.dns.knary.tld`.
 This configuration only affects DNS traffic.
 A HTTP request to `blah.knary.tld` would still notify you unless prevented by the denylist.
 Use a combination of both deny methods if you wish to prevent this.

-Sample configurations can be found [in the examples](https://github.com/sudosammy/knary/tree/master/examples) with common subdomains to include.
+Sample configurations can be found [in the examples](https://github.com/sudosammy/knary/tree/master/examples) with common subdomains to deny.

-## Running knary in Docker
+## knary Docker
 Using knary in a container is as simple as creating your `.env` file (or setting environment variables in the `docker-compose.yaml` file) and running `sudo docker compose up -d`

 ## Supported Webhook Configurations